Skip to main content

 thumbnail

 These data were released prior to the October 1, 2016 effective date for the USGS’s policy dictating the review, approval, and release of scientific data as referenced in USGS Survey Manual Chapter 502.8 Fundamental Science Practices: Review and Approval of Scientific Data for Release.
-This digital data set defines the altitudes of the tops of 16 model layers simulated in the Death Valley regional ground-water flow system (DVRFS) transient flow model.
-The area simulated by the DVRFS transient ground-water flow model is an approximately 45,000 square-kilometer region of southern Nevada and California.
-The thickness of model layers is derived by sequentially subtracting the altitudes of the uppermost to the lowermost...
+This data release supersedes Lateral boundary of the transient ground-water flow model, Death Valley regional ground-water flow system, Nevada and California (also available at https://doi.org/10.5066/p9xjs3ko) This digital data set defines the lateral boundary and model domain of the area simulated by the transient ground-water flow model of the Death Valley regional ground-water flow system (DVRFS).
+The DVRFS transient ground-water...

 Tags: Amargosa Desert, Ash Meadows, California, California Valley, Chicago Valley, All tags...